Pranaythakre-07/Ecommerce-Sales-Dashboard/README.md

 # Ecommerce-Sales-Dashboard

 An interactive E-Commerce Sales Dashboard created using Power BI to track sales, profit, customer trends, and payment methods.
-The dashboard allows users to easily analyze data quarter-wise and state-wise using interactive filters and visual reports, helping businesses make better decisions from sales data.
+The dashboard allows users to easily analyze data quarter-wise and state-wiseusing interactive filters and visual reports, helping businesses make better decisions from sales data.

 ## 📌 Project Objective

-The objective of this project is to create an interactive dashboard that helps businesses:
+**The objective of this project is to create an interactive dashboard that helps businesses:**

-Monitor overall sales and profit performance
+Monitor overall sales and profit performance.
-Analyze quarterly sales trends
+Analyze quarterly sales trends.
-Compare state-wise sales performance
+Compare state-wise sales performance.
-Identify top customers and profitable sub-categories Understand customer payment preferences
+Identify top customers and profitable sub-categories.
+Understand customer payment preferences.
-Make data-driven business decisions using visual analytics
+Make data-driven business decisions using visual analytics.

 ## ❓Business Questions
 ```